Gregory S. DuPont

 Once assembled, a complete analysis can begin, giving you the basis for a solid estate plan.

 If you begin planning in a timely fashion, there are clear, legitimate methods that allow you to take steps to preserve your estate and minimize estate taxation while satisfying both the Internal Revenue Service (IRS) and the courts.
 You will also save your heirs needless effort and expense.
 Consider the following steps:

 - Plan a Gifting Program.
 Further tax shielding is gained through the use of the annual $12,000 gift exclusion, which is indexed annually for inflation.
 This allows gifting (in the year 2007) of up to $12,000 each, to any number of donees annually without payment of gift tax.
 (When a spouse is involved in the gifting program, the annual exclusion will increase up to $24,000 per donee, indexed for inflation.)
 Provision must be made for the immediate use of the gift by the donee; gifts of future interest will not qualify.
 Professional assistance and careful structuring of your gifting program are, therefore, essential.

-- Draft a Will.
+- Draft a Last Will and Testament.
 A will is a formal, legal document instructing your survivors in the settlement of your estate.
-It is crucial to the success of an estate plan that your will be properly written by a qualified, experienced legal professional and witnessed simultaneously by two parties.
+It is crucial to the success of an estate plan that your will is properly written by a qualified, experienced legal professional and witnessed simultaneously by two parties.

 - Establish Trusts.
 Utilizing trusts can be an excellent method of accomplishing long-term estate planning goals.
-Trusts, while seemingly complex, are simply very powerful tools designed to help individuals handle a variety of family and tax-related problems.
+Funding a trust, while seemingly complex, are simply very powerful tools designed to help individuals handle a variety of family and tax-related problems.

 - Plan Your Charitable Bequests.
 The value of all property transferred for “charitable” or “public” purposes is deductible, with certain limitations, when determining the valuation of an estate for tax purposes.